Brand development that increases sales velocity, guaranteed.

 LG Logo With Hidden Message

-With such few letters in the name and a simple design, LG easily pulls off secret messaging.
+With so few letters in the name and a simple design, LG pulls off secret messaging easily.
 You might see the letters “L” and “G” when you look at the logo, but there’s more than what you see at first glance.

 Take a closer look at that red symbol next to the letters.
 Notice how the positioning of those letters, along with the white circle background, forms the shape of a face?
 Clever, right?